westpoint-robotics/usma_bhg/README.md

       # export ROS_IP=[NUC_IP]
    d.
 Save these changes.

-# Additonal installs for Mavproxy to work:
+## Additonal installs for Mavproxy to work:
 `sudo apt-get update`    #Update the list of packages in the software center
 `sudo apt-get install python3-dev python3-opencv python3-wxgtk3.0 libxml2-dev python3-pip python3-matplotlib python3-lxml python-pip python3-pip`
 `sudo pip3 install future`
 `sudo pip3 install pymavlink`
 `sudo pip3 install mavproxy`

-# FTDI wiring.
+## FTDI wiring.
 - The FTDI adapter did not work as wired.
 I had to switch rx and tx wires for this to work with ardupilot.
 Now the rx pin on the pixhawk is wired to the rx pin on the FT232 and the same with the tx pin.

+# Experimental and optional below here:

-# Install the latest QGroundControl on Ubuntu 18.04
+## Install the latest QGroundControl on Ubuntu 18.04
 - Install dependencies:
 `sudo apt-get install libqt5serialport5 qml-module-qtquick2 qtdeclarative5-qtquick2-plugin gstreamer1.0-plugins-bad gstreamer1.0-libav`
 - Remove modemmanager: